microsoft/DirectXShaderCompiler/docs/SPIRV-Vulkan-Memory-Model-Mapping.rst

 =======================================

 A new command line option should be added to specify the memory model:
--fspirv-memory-model.
+-fspv-memory-model.
 The valid values should be glsl and vulkan.
 This option should only apply if SPIR-V is being generated.
 The compiler should also infer the Vulkan memory model if any of the new intrinsics or variable modifiers are used in the translation unit.
 It should be a compiler error if any new